 Each brand may have different goals, so outlining the desired outcomes of brand strategy should be one of the primary considerations.
 These goals range from boosting sales and fostering customer loyalty to expanding into new demographic sectors.
 By clearly defining these objectives, brands can establish guidelines and measure the success of their branding initiatives.

 Researching how competitors approach their branding is also important because those are proven examples of working branding strategies.
 They have done much of the work in terms of figuring out how certain demographics resonate with and react to particular visuals.
-These can then be used as a general template for how to approach a branding strategy within the business’s particular industry.
-It is an equally good way to evaluate what works and what does not in terms of customer appeal.
+These can then be used as a general template for approaching a branding strategy within the business’s particular industry.
+It is an equally good way to evaluate what works and what does not regarding customer appeal.

 Financial and time-based investments into a solid branding effort from the outset are proven money-savers in the long run because they reduce expenses down the line that unsuccessful branding approaches have to endure to rebrand.
-Upfront investments into a look that is unified across all aspects of marketing permit future expansions without any major rebranding costs or efforts.
+Upfront investments into a unified look across all aspects of marketing permit future expansions without any major rebranding costs or efforts.

 Conceptualization